 Offered in partnership with the Alliance for the Chesapeake Bay, this project builds on USDA’s commitment to improve water quality in the Chesapeake Bay Watershed by taking a whole-farm approach to conservation implementation to address the unique needs of both forest and agricultural land owners.
 The project is designed to help farmers meet their conservation goals and using incentives to implement riparian forest buffers and stream fencing.

 Producers that are interested in riparian forest buffers, forest stand improvement or forest management plans in addition to other conservation practices are encouraged to visit their local USDA Service Center to apply.
+2017 applications are due by November 18, 2016.

 Map of Project Area (JPG, 251 KB)